miguelrferreiraf/miguelrferreiraf/README.md

   <div align="center"><img src=img/IMG_20220828_174601_015.jpg width=50% height=50% item-align=center alt="Pic I took"><p><i>Pic I took.
 Going home at dusk.</i></p></div>

 I'm obsessed with **nature**.
 That's why I chose _The wanderer above the sea of fog_ to open my overview 🎨.
 It's the epitome of the romantic nature affected man.
 With romantic I mean not traditionally romantic, like Titanic or Romeo and Juliet, but romantic by thinking over our place in world.
-I constantly think about while programming, how technology inspire me to the other hand: life, nature, culture... things like this really move me and soar me.
+I constantly think about it while programming, how technology inspire me to the other hand: life, nature, culture... things like this really move me and soar me.

   <div align="center"><img src=img/Polish_20220828_175114897.jpg width=50% height=50% açt="Other one..."><p><i>From the building I work in.
 Love sunsets🌞</i></p></div>